onlineforecast: An R package for adaptive and recursive forecasting: Discussion and conclusion

 \subsection{Summary and conclusion}

 This paper provides an entry point and reference for working with the \onlineforecast package.
-The paper covers version 1.0 of the package, which has been available on CRAN in almost one year in a <1.0 version.
-We have added functionalities in version 1.0, but it has remained fully backwards compatible.
+The paper covers version 1.0 of the package, which has been available on CRAN in almost one year at the time of writing.

 The main contribution of the package is to make it easy to generate online multi-step forecasts in a flexible way.
 The package contains functionalities not directly available elsewhere, such as: \begin{itemize} \item Enabling the use of input variables given as forecasts, e.g.\ NWPs, in an easy and flexible way. \item Modelling of dynamics and non-linearities using transformations including tuning the parameters of these transformations. \item Recursive estimation for tracking time-varying systems computationally efficient for multiple horizons. \end{itemize} Furthermore, online operation with computationally effective updating is uncomplicated -- so the package is well suited for real-time operational applications.